Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Preliminaries

 \subsubsection{The NFOP$_k$ property}

 Most of the classical model-theoretic dividing lines (such as stability, NIP, NSOP, etc. see \cite{She90}) are essentially \emph{binary} (in that the local combinatorial configuration whose absence guarantees strong structure results is one given by formulas in two tuples of variables).
 In recent years, the power of these dividing lines in finite \emph{graph}-combinatorics has become evident, for instance, in the \emph{stable regularity lemma} of Malliaris and Shelah \cite{MS2014}.
 Finding appropriate dividing lines that allow us to prove similar results for \emph{hypergraphs} is one of the most prominent topics in the nexus of model theory and combinatorics.

 In recent years, it has become evident that these dividing lines should not be binary.
 The $k$-Independence Property is one of the more well-established higher-arity dividing lines, generalising the Independence Property.
-In \cite{AACT23} an attempt is made in generalising stability (i.e., \emph{order property}) to higher-arity structures, via the \emph{functional order property}.
-Since this material is not (yet) standard, we will recall it below.
+In \cite{AACT23}, a rather robust higher-arity generalisation of stability (i.e., \emph{order property}) is developed via the \emph{functional order property}\footnote{We note that alternative notions can be found in the literature, such as Takeuchi’s NOP$_2$ dividing line.}.
+As this material is not (yet) standard, we provide a brief summary below and refer the reader to the introduction of \cite{AACT23} for a historical account of the concept.